ms-numpress/ms-numpress/README.md

 ------------
 ### MS Numpress linear prediction compression

-This compression uses a fixed point repressentation, achieve by multiplication by a scaling factor and rounding to the nearest integer.
+This compression uses a fixed point representation, achieve by multiplication by a scaling factor and rounding to the nearest integer.
 To exploit the assumed linearity of the data, linear prediction is then used in the following way.

-The first to values are stored without compression as 4 byte integers.
+The first two values are stored without compression as 4 byte integers.
-For each following value a linear predicion is made from the two previous
+For each following value a linear prediction is made from the two previous
 values:

 	Xpred 	= (X(n) - X(n-1)) + X(n)